tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Sent by clients that receive an extended ServerHello containing an extension that they did not put in the corresponding ClientHello.
   This alert is always fatal.

+certificate_unobtainable
+: Sent by servers when unable to obtain a certificate from a URL provided by the client via the "client_certificate_url" extension [RFC6066].

+unrecognized_name
+: Sent by servers when no server exists identified by the name provided by the client via the "server_name" extension [RFC6066].

+bad_certificate_status_response
+: Sent by clients when an invalid or unacceptable OCSP response is provided by the server via the "status_request" extension [RFC6066].
+This alert is always fatal.

+bad_certificate_hash_value
+: Sent by servers when a retreived object does not have the correct hash provided by the client via the "client_certificate_url" extension [RFC6066].
+This alert is always fatal.

+unknown_psk_identity
+: Sent by servers when an unknown PSK identity is provided by the client.
+  Sending this alert is OPTIONAL; servers MAY instead choose to send a "decrypt_error" alert to merely indicate an invalid PSK identity.
 {:br }

 New Alert values are assigned by IANA as described in {{iana-considerations}}.